PiresFrancisco/SeleneAOD/README.md

-# SeleneAOD
-Always on Display For the Xiaomi Redmi 10.
+# Always on Display For the Xiaomi Redmi 10.

-Tested in MIUI 13.0.6
+##Tested in MIUI 13.0.6 / MIUI 12.5.26

 Hello Everybody, after some testing I was finally able to make this work.
 Always on display for our beloved Xiaomi Redmi 10.